Carousel image 1

 Bento grid 3

-In a nutshell, copyright protects expression, patents protect ideas, trade secrets protect confidential business information that provides a competitive edge.
+In a nutshell, copyright protects expression, patents protect ideas, and trade secrets protect confidential business information that provides a competitive edge.

 Copyright protects creative expression that has been reduced to tangible form, such as a book, piece of recorded music, computer program, screenplay, painting, photograph, or motion picture.

 The moment you fix your original work in a tangible form (like writing it down or recording it), you are copyrighted.
-No, you don not need to register with the Library of Congress or send yourself a sealed copy in the mail (though that's a fun myth).
+No, you do not need to register with the Library of Congress or send yourself a sealed copy in the mail (though that's a fun myth).
 However, registering does give you legal advantages if someone decides to use your work without asking.

 • Automatic protection upon creation